About

 Ken Allen

-Ken is a freelance chamber and orchestral musician who frequently performs with the Cape Ann Symphony, Cape Symphony, Lexington Symphony, Lowell Chamber Orchestra, New England Repertory Orchestra, and Plymouth Philharmonic Orchestra.
-He has also recently participated in the Portland Bach Experience and Wagner in Vermont summer festivals.
+Ken is a freelance chamber and orchestral musician whose recent engagements include performances with Cape Symphony, Lexington Symphony, Lowell Chamber Orchestra, New England Repertory Orchestra, Plymouth Philharmonic Orchestra, Portsmouth Symphony Orchestra, as well as the Wagner in Vermont summer festival.

 Growing up, during his years in the Eastern Youth Orchestra, Ken was always fascinated by the strings in general (and the viola in particular) and loved to check out scores from the library to follow along with cassette recordings of his favorite music.
 His non-viola passions were math, modern dance, poetry and fiction.
 He completed his undergraduate degree with highest honors in English on full scholarship at the University of North Carolina-Chapel Hill, after which he won a Graduate Prize Fellowship to further his English studies at Harvard.